-I’m sitting on the Northern Line, on the City branch, in the middle of rush hour, on a carriage crowded with people dressed in smart clothes, with expensive accessories.
+I’m sitting on the Northern Line, City branch, in the middle of rush hour, on a carriage crowded with people dressed in smart clothes, with expensive accessories.

 I used to be just like these people, and wore the same kind of clothes…

 Today, every item of clothing on me has either been made from scratch, or significantly modified or repaired.